alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 The apps also have CSS that comes from the components that they use - this varies from half a kilobyte to 16kB.
 This is served in the rendering applications stylesheet - so a visitor who goes from app to app can't cache and then use these assets, despite the code being the same.

+The current setup has each application place their assets in a different folder - `/assets/collections`, `/assets/finder-frontend` etc. This prevents the browser cache from being used effectively as `/assets/collection/accordion-09288...adb36.css` will be fetched even if `/assets/finder-frontend/accordion-09288...adb36.css` has already been downloaded.

 ### A tiny change in one component can prevent the browser using the whole of a cached JavaScript and CSS file

 GOV.UK doesn't take advantage of the fact that it serves CSS and JavaScript files with a long expiry header.
 Because the JavaScript and CSS is concatenated and fingerprinted, a change to one component will mean the filename will change.